git-interview/interview-questions/home.md

 ## Price

-Each question will cost $25.
+Each question will cost **$39**, which includes:

+* 3 interview formats: phone-screen, take-home, and onsite.
+* a detailed list of questions and answers.
+* a grading rubric.

 ---